Commerce Protocol (x402)

 Legacy API Support

-For backwards compatibility with older agent code, the SDK exposes the legacy `EscrowPaymentManager` wrapper (an alias of `EscrowPaymentRouter`) which uses task strings directly:
+For backwards compatibility with older agent code, the SDK exposes the legacy `EscrowPaymentManager` wrapper (an alias of `EscrowPaymentRouter`) which adapts the interface:

-Claims the locked funds on the escrow by passing the signature proof.
+Claims the locked funds on the escrow by passing the evidence root.

 Settlement Flow Diagram